mcguffin/multisite-blog-alias/readme.txt

 On the whole upgrading is always a good idea.

 == Changelog ==

+= 1.2.1 =
+ - New Option: Redirect /wp-admin/ and /wp-login.php

 = 1.2.0 =
  - Status Check: Test SSL status and show redirects